-Dr. Jyhene Kebsi is a lecturer in gender studies at Macquarie University, Australia.
-Her main research areas are postcolonialism, transnational feminism, Arab feminism, migrant and refugee literature, as well as world and comparative literature.
+Dr. Jyhene Kebsi is the Director of Learning and Teaching at Macquarie University.
+Her research focuses on postcolonialism, transnationalism, globalization, and asylum.
 Dr. Kebsi is the recipient of multiple prizes and awards, including a Fulbright Fellowship.

 In October 2020, French President Emmanuel Macron denounced what he saw as the “crisis of Islam.”
 Macron emphasized the threat of “Islamist separatism,” which aimed to create a “counter-society” that rejected secularism, equality between the sexes, and other parts of French law.
 French senators debated Macron’s “anti-separatism” bill, and on March 30, they approved an amendment to the bill that called for “prohibition in the public space of any conspicuous religious sign by minors and of any dress or clothing which would signify inferiority of women over men.”
 A second amendment would ban parents who dress in religious clothing from participating in the school activities and trips of their children.
 In order for both amendments to take place, France’s National Assembly will need to sign off on the change.
 Since the French Constitution prohibits religious discrimination, the law does not use the term “Muslims” explicitly.
 However, it is very clear that it singles out France’s Muslim minority population.